Vienna Woods Unit Management Plan

 Just prior to the formalization of the State Forest Program, small pieces of land were purchased.
 Any of these parcels that were located in a county that had lands that became part of the Forest Preserve (once the Blue Line was established), but outside the actual Blue Line, were declared Detached Parcels of Forest Preserve.
 As such, these lands can only be used for recreational purposes.
 Timber harvesting or removal of any forest products from these lands is prohibited.
 Any development (including roads) is also prohibited.

 These parcels range in size from 24 acres to 166 acres and have varying levels of access.
 Most have good access adjacent to major roads.
 Two pieces have no public access.
 The character of these pieces of land is similar to the nearby State Forests, except that there are no tree plantations.
 Major cover types include northern hardwood and hemlock-northern hardwood.

-Any person or group who would like to provide input or comments on the draft Unit Management Plan for this unit can mail Senior Forester Mary Kay Allen at NYSDEC, 225 North Main Street, Herkimer, NY, 13350 or email the Region 6 UMP mail box.
-Public.
-Public comments received by March 3, 2014 will be considered in finalizing of the plan.
+Any person or group with questions about the final Unit Management Plan for this unit can mail Senior Forester Mary Kay Allen at NYSDEC, 225 North Main Street, Herkimer, NY, 13350 or email the Region 6 UMP mail box.